ProgramaPHP/OrionChat/README.md

-# Orion
+# OrionChat
-Orion is a web-based chat interface that simplifies interactions with multiple AI model providers.
+OrionChat is a web-based chat interface that simplifies interactions with multiple AI model providers.
 It provides a unified platform for chatting and exploring multiple large language models (LLMs), including:

 - 🌐 OpenAI (GPTs and beyond)